 The -XMonadFailDesugaring extension switches the desugaring of do-blocks to use Monad-Fail.fail instead of Monad.fail.

-This will eventually be the default behaviour in a future GHC release, under the MonadFail Proposal (MFP).
+This extension is enabled by default since GHC 8.6.1, under the MonadFail Proposal (MFP).

 This extension is temporary, and will be deprecated in a future release.
-It is included so that library authors have a hard check for whether their code will work with future GHC versions.

-9.3.16 Rebindable syntax and the implicit Prelude import
+10.3.17 Rebindable syntax and the implicit Prelude import